nuitrcs/vim_workshop/VimTutor.md

 accomplish the same task
 <p>

-**Example II:** Replace the first instance of "rabbit" with "squirrel" in all the lines of *animals.txt* using substitute.
+**Example XV:** Replace the first instance of "rabbit" with "squirrel" in all the lines of *animals.txt* using substitute.
 Save and exit.

 - Open *animals.txt* using vim from the terminal